VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 After the explosion, 8 *Meteor Circles* will spawn, quickly get rid of them to avoid a wipe.
 It can be useful to keep multi-hit albilities for this part.

 It's time for *King Thordan* to come back with his **Ancient Quaga** into **Heavenly Heel** into triple **Ascalon's Might** combo.
-As previously, mitigate the raid-wide and swap Tanks for the tank busters since you need to keep Tank invulnerabilities for later.
+As previously, mitigate the raid-wide and swap Tanks for the tank busters or use a Tank invulnerability.
 He will then cast his enrage **Aetheric Burst**.
 The cast will be cancelled if he drops below 3% HP.
 Stop any kind of damage to spare him and go into Phase 5.
-> If he's killed, the fight will loop to Phase 3 but this time, since *Haurchefant* has been saved, he won't give the <span class='buff'>Soul of Friendship</span> buff to be able to deal damage to the *Right Eye*.
+> If he's killed, the fight will loop to Phase 3 but this time, since *Haurchefant* has been saved, he won't give the <span class='buff'>Soul of Friendship</span> buff allowing you to deal damage to the *Right Eye*.

 </div>